Node.js Async Iterators: for await...of, Streams, and Backpressure

 }

-The next() function is async, so it returns a promise automatically.
-Each call waits for a timeout, then returns the next count value.
+}Because next() is an async function, it returns a promise automatically.
+Each call waits for a timeout and then returns the next count value.
 When the count reaches the limit, it returns done: true.
-You'd consume this with for await (const n of createCounter(5, 100)).
+A consumer can use it with for await (const n of createCounter(5, 100)).

 Wrapping Callback-Based APIs